 The aim of the project is conducting industrial research to develop and evaluate an innovative, low-cost, intelligent software/hardware solution designed for building operators.
 The consortium of the project consists of PHOEBE Research and Innovation Ltd, KIOS Centre of Excellence and CSTI.
 With the help of CSTI, two hotels have been selected for the installation of the monitoring system.
-The testing is on hold as the hotels are closed due to the pandemic.

 The event started with a welcome speech by the Mayor of Polis followed by a presentation & discussion on the issue of marine plastic pollution & sea cleaning ‘catch of the day’ presentation